goruck/smart-zoneminder/README.md

 I have the monitor function set to [Mocord](http://zoneminder.readthedocs.io/en/stable/userguide/definemonitor.html) which means that the camera streams will be continuously recorded, with motion being marked as an alarm within an event (which is a 600 second block of continuously recorded video).
 ZoneMinder stores the camera streams as JPEGs for each video frame in the event.
 I chose this mode because I wanted to have a record of all the video as well as the alarms.
 ZoneMinder does provide for a means ("filters") to upload an event to an external server when certain conditions are met, such as an alarm occurring.
 Its possible to use such a filter instead of the uploader I created but I didn't want to upload 600 s worth of images every time an alarm occurred and the filter would have been slow, worse case being almost 600 s if an alarm happened at the start of an event.

 Its very important to configure ZoneMinder's motion detection properly to limit the number of false positives in order to minimize cloud costs, most critically AWS Rekognition.
 Even though the Rekognition Image API has a free tier that allows 5,000 images per month to be analyzed its very easy for a single camera to see many thousands of alarm frames per month in a high traffic area and every alarm frame is a JPEG that is sent to the cloud to be processed via the Rekognition Image API.
 There are many guides on the Internet to help configure ZoneMinder motion detection.
 I found [Understanding ZoneMinder's Zoning system for Dummies](https://wiki.zoneminder.com/Understanding_ZoneMinder%27s_Zoning_system_for_Dummies) to be very useful but it takes some trial and error to get it right given each situation is so different.
 Zoneminder is configured to analyze the feeds for motion at 5 FPS which also helps to limit Rekognition costs but it comes at the expense of possibly missing a high speed object moving through the camera's FOV (however unlikely in my situation).
 Since I was still concerned about Rekognition costs I also included the option to run local Tensorflow-based object detection instead.
-This comes at the expense of slightly higher detection times (with my current HW which includes a Nvidia Geforce GTX 1080Ti GPU) but completely avoids Rekogntion costs.
+This comes at the expense of slightly higher detection times (with my current HW which uses a Nvidia Geforce GTX 1080Ti GPU for Tensorflow) but completely avoids Rekogntion costs.

 Currently smart-zoneminder naively sends every alarm frame detected by ZoneMinder to the cloud.
 This is expensive.
 Clearly there are more optimal ways to process the alarms locally in terms of more advanced motion detection algorithms and exploiting the temporal coherence between alarm frames that would limit cloud costs without some of the current restrictions.
 This is an area for future study by the project.